woocommerce/woocommerce-subscriptions-disable-report-cache-updates/README.md

 ## Requirements

 This plugin requires WooCommerce 2.2 or newer.
-It is only using for Subscriptions v2.1 or newer, which is the version in which the reporting feature was introduced.
+It is only useful for Subscriptions v2.1 or newer, which is the version in which the reporting feature was introduced.

 ## Installation